Robert Copland-Crawford

 Robert Erskine Wade Copland-Crawford (5 September 1852 – 23 May 1894) was a Scottish soldier and amateur sportsman.

 He played football four times for Scotland in the representative matches played between 1870 and 1872, scoring the opening goal in the first match.
-He also played first class cricket for M.C.C. in 1872 and 1873.
+Crawford also played first class cricket for Marylebone Cricket Club (MCC) in 1872 and 1873.

 He served in the Afghan War from 1878 to 1880, and was mentioned in dispatches.
 He was later a police-officer in Sierra Leone, but ended his career in disgrace when he was imprisoned for causing the death of a native by flogging.

 Family and education

 Crawford was born in Elizabeth Castle, Jersey where his father, Captain Robert Fitzgerald Crawford was serving with the Royal Regiment of Artillery.

 He was raised in Edinburgh, before attending Harrow School between 1866 and 1871.
 At Harrow, he was a member of the school football XI between 1869 and 1871 and represented the school at cricket between 1868 and 1871.

 The family name was changed to "Copland-Crawford" in September 1872.